o3de/o3de.org/content/docs/userguide/effect-groups-enabling-disabling.md

+description: ' Enable or disable effect groups with the &script-canvas; editor or in Lua. '
+slug: effect-groups-enabling-disabling
+title: Enabling and Disabling Effect Groups
+---
 # Enabling and Disabling Effect Groups<a name="effect-groups-enabling-disabling"></a>

 You can enable and disable effect groups with the **Script Canvas** editor or Lua scripting\.